pramalhe/RedoDB/ptmdb/README.md

 # Redo DB #
 A persistent in-memory key-value store for usage with NVMM RedoDB uses the same API as RocksDB.
-At the core of RedoDB is an Hash Map data structure protected with the RomulusLog persistent transactional memory (PTM).
+At the core of RedoDB is an Hash Map data structure protected with the RedoOpt PTM persistent transactional memory (PTM).

 ## How to run ##